 (bitter pumpkin, , ind. karela, angl. bitter melon, bitter gourd)

-Momordica charantia ( Momordica charantia ), also a bittersweet, is a curative cucumber ( Cucurbitaceae ).
+Tornado Momordica ( Momordica charantia Descourt.), Also a bittersweet, is a medicinal herb from the family of Cucurbitaceae .
 Her Chinese name [to chicken] simply means "bitter pumpkin", but the bitter taste has other pumpkins - for example, the ends of garden cucumber.
 Momordica bitter is traditionally used in diabetes and also seems to be one of the few herbs that are also effective against obesity .
 According to Ethnobotanical Syllabus, Dr. Duke, this plant excels with other ingredients.

 M. charantia belongs to the family of cucumbers ( Cucurbitaceae ) and does not deny their origin.
 It is a creepy, pumpkin-like plant with herbal shoots up to 5m long.
 Its tendrils are branched, leaves typically five to seven-year old, flowers of one-headed, pentagonal, yellow, with clear veins.
 The fruit is 5-25 cm long, spindle-shaped, with a wrinkled surface, maturing yellow.
 The plant was introduced into practically all tropical areas.